AaronMT/aaronmt.github.io/_posts/2014-10-21-android-mediacodec-firefox-for-android.md

 tags: []
 ---

-[James 'snorp' Willcox][1] has [landed support][2] for software & hardware decoding via the [MediaCodec][3] Java API in [Nightly][4] for Android for devices running Android 4.1+ (Jellybean).
+[James 'snorp' Willcox][1] has [landed support][2] for hardware decoding via the public [MediaCodec][3] Java class in [Nightly][4] for Android for devices running Android 4.1+ (Jellybean).
 This is replacing OMXCodec & the Stagefright library which was introduced as a replacement for OpenCore for media decoding.
 This relatively new public Java class is used for decoding H.264/AAC in MP4 for playback in the browser with the benefit of allowing for direct access to the media codecs on the device through a "raw" interface.

 This should correct a number of playback issues which have been reported to us regarding problems on Android 4.1+ devices.